alloba/book-of-hours-notes/skills-and-languages/Purifications & Exaltations.md

 The Tree

 Never underestimate the Hour named [[Madrugad]].
 Foolish adepts deride her as an Hour of ashes.
 What do they think the Watchman's Tree sprang from?
 Fire purifies; light exalts.

+### Illumination III
+The Hours

+Never underestimate the Hour named [[Meniscate]].
+Foolish adepts deride her as an Hour of vanity.
+What do they think defines the Hours?
+Light purifies; light exalts.